 - ¾ cup (155g) diced peaches (about 1 large)

 - Preheat the oven to 350°F, and lightly coat 6 muffin cups with nonstick cooking spray.
+(If using liners, then line 6 muffins cups with liners and coat them with cooking spray.)

 - In a small bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt.
 In a separate bowl, whisk together the coconut oil, egg white, and vanilla.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the maple syrup.
 Alternate between adding the flour mixture and milk to the syrup mixture, beginning and ending with the flour, and stirring just until incorporated.
 Fold in the peaches.